-- § convening shareholders' general meetings; - § declaring dividends and distributions; - § appointing officers and determining the term of office of the officers; - § exercising the borrowing powers of our company and mortgaging the property of our company; and - § approving the transfer of shares in our company, including the registration of such shares in our share register.
+convening shareholders' general meetings;

+- declaring dividends and distributions; - appointing officers and determining the term of office of the officers; - exercising the borrowing powers of our company and mortgaging the property of our company; and - approving the transfer of shares in our company, including the registration of such shares in our share register.

-§ Terms of Directors and Officers
+Terms of Directors and Officers

 Our officers are elected by and serve at the discretion of the board of directors.
 Our directors are not subject to a term of office and hold office until such time as they are removed from office by ordinary resolution of the shareholders or by the unanimous written resolution of all the shareholders.
-A director will be removed from office automatically if, among other things, the director (i) becomes bankrupt or makes any arrangement or composition with his creditors; or (ii) is found to be or becomes of unsound mind.
+A director will be removed from office automatically if, among other things, the director (i) becomes bankrupt or makes any arrangement or composition with his creditors; (ii) is found to be or becomes of unsound mind; or (iii) without special leave of absence from the board of directors, is absent from meetings of the board of directors for three consecutive meetings and the board of directors resolves that his office be vacated.